Summary

 How Pollution Levels Are Measured

-Before we look at the rankings, it’s important to understand how we measure pollution levels in the first place.
+Before we look at the rankings, it’s important to understand how we measure pollution levels.
 Without standardized metrics, comparisons between countries would be unreliable.
-Fortunately, air quality is now measured using globally accepted indicators and real-time monitoring systems, making the data more actionable than ever.
+Fortunately, air quality is now measured using, making the data more actionable than ever.

 Let’s break down the technical side in simple terms.